Reading Works

-Western Electric's Reading Works in Berks County, Pennsylvania was a manufacturer of integrated circuit and optoelectronic equipment for communication and computing.
+Western Electric's Reading Works in Berks County, Pennsylvania, was a manufacturer of integrated circuit and optoelectronic equipment for communication and computing.
 The work force grew to nearly 5,000 by 1985 making the Reading, Pennsylvania, facility one of Berks County's largest industrial employers.
 As a part of Western Electric and the Bell System, it changed its masthead many times during its life.

 1952: From Allentown to Laureldale

-The origins can be traced back to 1876, when Elisha Gray lost his race to invent the telephone.
-Alexander Graham Bell put in a patent application just hours before Gray filed one.
-Gray nevertheless left his mark on the telephone industry in 1869 when he and Enos N. Barton formed Gray and Barton, a small manufacturing firm in Cleveland, Ohio.
-Three years later, the firm, now based in Chicago, was renamed the Western Electric Manufacturing Co.
-By 1880, it was the largest electrical manufacturing company in the United States.
-A year later when growth of the telephone network was outstripping the capacity of smaller suppliers, American Bell purchased a controlling interest in Western Electric Company and made it the exclusive manufacturer of equipment for the Bell telephone companies.
-Western Electric Company was responsible for developing as well as manufacturing Bell equipment.
-In 1907, Theodore N. Vail combined the AT&T and Western Electric engineering departments into a single organization that became Bell Labs in 1925.
-Western Electric became the manufacturing arm of the Bell System.
+The origins of Western Electric can be traced back to 1876 when Elisha Gray lost the race to invent the telephone.
+Alexander Graham Bell submitted a patent application just hours before Gray filed his own.
+Despite this setback, Gray left a lasting impact on the telephone industry in 1869 by founding Gray and Barton, a small manufacturing firm in Cleveland, Ohio, with Enos N. Barton.
+By 1872, the firm had moved to Chicago and was renamed the Western Electric Manufacturing Co.
+By 1880, Western Electric had grown to become the largest electrical manufacturing company in the United States.
+In 1881, the rapid expansion of the telephone network outpaced smaller suppliers, leading American Bell to purchase a controlling interest in Western Electric Company (WECO), appointing it as the exclusive manufacturer for Bell telephone companies.
+Western Electric was tasked not only with manufacturing but also with developing Bell equipment.
+In 1907, Theodore N. Vail merged the engineering departments of AT&T and Western Electric, creating Bell Labs in 1925.
+Western Electric subsequently became the manufacturing division of the Bell System.